ethereum/ethereum-org-website/src/content/glossary/index.md

 ### Ethereum Improvement Proposal (EIP) {#eip}

-A design document providing information to the Ethereum community, describing a proposed new feature or its processes or environment (see "ERC").
+A design document providing information to the Ethereum community, describing a proposed new feature or its processes or environment (see [ERC](#erc)).

 [Read more at github.com](https://github.com/ethereum/EIPs)

 ### Ethereum Name Service (ENS) {#ens}

-The ENS registry is a single central contract that provides a mapping from domain names to owners and resolvers, as described in EIP 137.
+The ENS registry is a single central [contract](#smart-contract) that provides a mapping from domain names to owners and resolvers, as described in [EIP](#eip) 137.

 [Read more at github.com](https://github.com/ethereum/ens)

 ### entropy {#entropy}

 In the context of cryptography, lack of predictability or level of randomness.
-When generating secret information, such as private keys, algorithms usually rely on a source of high entropy to ensure the output is unpredictable.
+When generating secret information, such as [private keys](#private-key), algorithms usually rely on a source of high entropy to ensure the output is unpredictable.

 ### externally owned account (EOA) {#eoa}